 This course includes components and characteristics of the international political system; conflict and cooperation in international relations; and the changing nature of international political behavior.
+Credit Hours: 3 Prerequisite: POL 202 Availability: On demand

 POL 204 Comparative Politics

 This course is a comparative analysis of existing structures, processes, and problems of political systems from a global perspective.